igrowing/esp8266_smart_home_ready/README.md

 We admit that struggling over the same problems as other developers is not effective way for progress.
 Therefore we picked 2 the most usable frameworks (EspEasy and Homie) to implement ESP8266 based part of the smart home.

-This impacts a little the fully autonomour OTA idea.
+This impacts a little the fully autonomous OTA idea.
 However, this allows us to move faster to end-to-end solution.

 ## The goal